privy-io/create-next-app/README.md

 ## Building locally

 In your project directory, run `npm run dev`.
-You can now visit http://localhost:3000 to see your app and login with smart wallets with Privy!
+You can now visit http://localhost:3000 to see your app and login using smart wallets with Privy!

 ## Check out: